plumvillage/newsletter/src/en/articles/br-troi-dao-bi--walking-the-path-of-compassion.md

 As a young person, I did not know what I wanted in life.
 I did not have a path.
 When I heard that Thay was coming to Indonesia in 2010, I immediately signed up for the retreat.
 After the retreat, I felt that I saw the path I wanted to embark on–yes, I wanted to become a monk!
 My parents didn’t support me, but after seeing my transformation, they understood that this path would bring me happiness.
 They asked me to finish my studies; I also thought it was a good idea.
 It gave me time to reflect on my aspiration, to see if this path would help me find meaning in my life.

 After that 2010 retreat, some young people decided to establish Wake Up Indonesia.
 Then in 2013, some of us from Wake Up Indonesia went to the Wake Up Retreat led by Thay in Thailand.
-It was there that I saw Thay's calligraphy that read: *You have seen the path.
+It was there that I saw Thay’s calligraphy that read: *You have seen the path.
 Do not fear anymore.* I was moved to tears.
 I recognized the fear that I may not see Thay again.
 The calligraphy was like encouraging words from Thay, comforting me, letting me know that it is more important to see the path than to see Thay personally.

 ## The path of compassion